hexinfra/gorox/README.md

     shell> go version

-  Then build Gorox with Go (set CGO_ENABLED=0 if failed):
+  Then build Gorox with Go (if build failed, set CGO_ENABLED=0 and try again):

     shell> go build

-  To run Gorox as a daemon:
+  To run Gorox as a background daemon (if not, remove the "-daemon" option):

     shell> ./gorox serve -daemon

-  To check if it works, visit: http://localhost:3080.
+  Visit http://localhost:3080 to check if it works.
 To exit server gracefully:

     shell> ./gorox quit